gabguerin/Sign-Language-Recognition--MediaPipe-DTW/README.md

 ### *Landmark extraction (MediaPipe)*

-- The **Hollistic Model** of MediaPipe allows us to extract the keypoints of the Hands, Pose and Face models.
+- The **Holistic Model** of MediaPipe allows us to extract the keypoints of the Hands, Pose and Face models.
 For now, the implementation only uses the Hand model to predict the sign.